-‘Celebrity Big Brother:’ Natalie Eva Marie Reveals Her Biggest Regret In The Game
+‘Celebrity Big Brother’: Natalie Eva Marie Reveals Her Biggest Regret In The Game

 — Big Brother (@CBSBigBrother) February 7, 2019

-The next episode of Celebrity Big Brother airs Monday night at 9 p.m.
-EST. The live two-hour finale airs Wednesday night at 9 p.m.
-EST.
+The next episode of Celebrity Big Brother airs on Monday night at 9 p.m.
+ET.
+The live two-hour finale airs on Wednesday night at 9 p.m.
+ET.